BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 This script handles the current instance.
 To create new, install or update harbor, use harbor installer.

-## Let's init Laravel / Craftable ##
+## Let's init laravel / craftable ##

-If you have an existing Laravel/Craftable project and you have not initialize this project, run
+If you have an existing laravel / craftable project and you have not initialize this project, run

 `harbor init`